top

 Medicare

 Medicare’s nursing home benefits for people with dementia are limited.
 A Go here for a full explanation of Medicare’s benefits.
 With regards to nursing home care specifically, Medicare’s benefits are limited to 100 days.
 They are not intended for long-term or ongoing care.
 For the 100 days of coverage, Medicare only pays part of the cost.
 From day 1 to day 20, there is coverage with a zero copay.
-From day 21 to 100, there is a copay of $200 per day in 2023.
+From day 21 to 100, there is a copay.
 For those requiring nursing home care, Medicare’s benefit is just to offer a window of opportunity to apply for Medicaid which can cover nursing home care in the long term.

 While primarily thought of for medical care, some of the personal care required for loved ones with Alzheimer’s disease and related dementias is covered by Medicare.
 Care needs change as the disease progressed and there are Medicare benefits can be targeted to help pay for these particular needs.